 Arbitrage refers to the process of exploiting the price differential of some cryptocurrency between two markets; by simultaneously buying in the lower priced market and selling in the higher priced market.
-This thus allows the arber to make money in the process, and the profit is usually is in sync with the investments.
+This thus allows the arber to make money in the process, and the profit is usually in sync with the investments.
 The steps below help in better understanding the arbitrage process.

 Steps in the Arbitrage Process

 The following example helps in better understanding the arbitrage process.